mixpanel/docs/pages/docs/orgs-and-projects/roles-and-permissions.md

 #### Admin

 Project Admins have the same set of permissions as project owners.
 However, they cannot delete or reset the project or manage its security.
+In addition, a Project Admin would not be able to assign any user to anything higher than Admin (i.e. Project Owner).

 Organization Admins, by default, have administrative permissions to assume an admin role in a project.